Common Questions About Co-Sponsorship:

 What are the primary responsibilities of a Co-Sponsor Team?

 Co-Sponsor Teams will choose at least 3 activities that they commit to for each family.
-Many teams help setup an apartment before a refugee family arrives by collecting furniture and food.
-You might greet your refugee family at the airport and prepare a welcome meal.
-Co-Sponsor Teams also help with English tutoring, navigating public transportation, taking refugees to appointments, preparing a refugee for employment, and providing social interactions for refugees in their new community.
+Co-Sponsor Teams help with activities such as English tutoring, navigating public transportation, taking refugees to appointments, helping to secure employment, and providing social interactions for refugees in their new community.

 A great way to start planning your Co-Sponsor Team is to learn more about refugees.
 We've compiled a list of our favorite resources for you to use in your learning!